albertwcheng/JACKIE/README.md

 done

 ```
+Please make sure all four jobs for step one have completed successfully, e.g., by using `qstat` and checking output files.
 Second step, load binary files (*.bin), sort by sequence, output bed files:
 ```
 #output bed file from binary files.